 Yes.
 Hemp and marijuana are different varieties of the same plant species, and cannot be distinguished visually.
-However, due to differences in the end use product, hemp and marijuana are generally cultivated differently, resulting in plants that can look different based on the growing methods used.
+THC testing is required differentiate between hemp and marijuana.

 Does hemp contain THC?

 Plants in the genus Cannabis contain unique compounds called cannabinoids.
 There are at least 113 different cannabinoids produced by cannabis plants.
 The most notable of these cannabinoids is delta 9- tetrahydrocannabinol, also known as THC.
 THC is the primary psychoactive compound found in marijuana.
 While marijuana plants contain high levels of THC (typically between 5-25%), the varieties used for hemp contain very little.
-Hemp has been selectively bred to contain no more than 0.3% THC on a dry-weight basis.
+To be considered hemp, the cannabis plants must contain no more than 0.3% THC on a dry-weight basis.

 What kinds of products are made from hemp?

 Hemp is an extremely versatile plant with a multitude of uses.
 It can be cultivated for use as a fiber crop, seed crop, or for production of cannabinoids found in the flowers.
 Hemp products manufactured from the fibrous stalks and seeds include rope, clothes, food, paper, textiles, plastics, insulation, oil, and biofuel.

 How will MDAR be able to tell if a grower is growing hemp or marijuana?